Go Back To Trail Finder

 Development and future of the rail trail

-After eight years of planning by local progress associations, volunteers and Colac Otway Shire, the concept of a rail trail came to reality when it opened to the public in 2005.
+After eight years of planning by local progress associations, volunteers and Colac Otway Shire, the concept of a rail trail became reality when it opened to the public in 2005.
+Large sections have since been closed while the shire resolves issues relating to trail safety, alignment and landholder access.
+Rail Trails Australia wrote to the Colac Otway Shire in 2020 to express concern about delays in reopening sections of the trail.

-Rail Trail users may wish to write to Colac Otway Shire to:
+Rail trail users may wish to write to Colac Otway Shire to:

 Railway history

-Parts of the railway were sold when the line was closed.
+Steam locomotives travelled at a maximum speed of 32kmh (20mph) between Colac and Gellibrand and 16-24kmh (10-15 mph) on other sections.
+Parts of the railway corridor were sold when the line was closed.
 The rail trail committee has done an amazing job negotiating with landowners to allow so much of the trail to follow the original route.

 Old Beechy Rail Trail